YatharthKumarSaxena/OOPS_Project_In_C-/README.md

 This project incorporates the following core programming concepts:

 1. **Object-Oriented Programming**:
+    - Data Abstraction and Different Types of Inheritance are used
     - Encapsulation of data in classes and objects.
     - Real-world modeling of online shopping systems.